PicnicSupermarket/pingdom-probes-aws-whitelist/README.md

                         contain one one IP per line --protocol {icmp,tcp,udp}
-                        The protocol used by the Pingdom probe --port PORT           The port on which Pingdom probes
+                        The protocol used by the Pingdom probe --from-port FROM_PORT
+                        The lowest port on which Pingdom probes --to-port TO_PORT     The highest port on which Pingdom probes
 ```

 Note that your environment must be configured to provide valid AWS credentials.